 Sunday, August 17, 2008

-Educational Reform Begins at Home
+*Educational Reform?
+That Begins at Home

 It’s not hard to figure out why the parental dimension of "educational" reform is ignored.
 It’s a political minefield.
-Imagine the reaction if the President of the United States went on national television and told America's parents something like this,
+Imagine the reaction if the President of the United States went on national television and sternly told America's parents something like this,

 To examine these issues further, see articles at www.newfoundations.com